oceanlau/garbage/InformationRetrieval/ad_hoc_retrieval.md

     -   BM25F: Considering different zones of the document, use a weighted variant of term frequency and document length.
     -   Adding non-textual feature: derive a simmilar RSV for the feature and add to BM25 RSV.

--   Some advice on choosing $k_1$ and $b$ from Elastic: For Lucene and ElasticSearch, the default is $k_1=1.2, b=0.75$.
+-   Some advice on choosing $$k_1$$ and $$b$$ from Elastic: For Lucene and ElasticSearch, the default is $$k_1=1.2, b=0.75$$.
 Usually good enough for most cases.

-    -   $k_1 (0-3)$: Do you want terms to be saturated, so that the system wouldn't focus only on a few high-freqency terms?
-If yes, make $k_1$ smaller so that large term frequency number would contribute relatively less than when $k_1$ is large.
+    -   $$k_1 (0-3)$$: Do you want terms to be saturated, so that the system wouldn't focus only on a few high-freqency terms?
+If yes, make $$k_1$$ smaller so that large term frequency number would contribute relatively less than when $$k_1$$ is large.
 However for long documents, you may want a large $k_1$ since all term frequencies are large and you need to find the most relative ones.

-    -   $b (0-1)$: Do you want to penalize lengthy documents?
-If yes, make $b$ larger so that some lengthy documents that covers a lot of topics (maybe spam) would appear less.
+    -   $$b (0-1)$$: Do you want to penalize lengthy documents?
+If yes, make $$b$$ larger so that some lengthy documents that covers a lot of topics (maybe spam) would appear less.
 For some lengthy engineering specification or patents, there may be no reason to penalize their length.

 ## Evaluation Metrics